kierandalton/hosted/README.md

 - type `git pull origin master` and the changes should be merged
 - any changes to the site should be visible fairly quickly
 - note that pushing from the server to the github repo requires the PAT and my github username (jsm8989)

+# contributions
+Kieran: I've added a helpful guide to Wales and Whales, just in case anyone is confused.